timonla/blog/diet-review-sep-2020/post.md

 This has worked fine for me in the past years.
 I never find myself not finishing a meal, since when it's prepared with only nice ingredients, probably the end result is also nice :)

+I am neither a medically or nutritionally trained.
+What I document here is simply my experience and the decisions I make for me personally.
+Please take this as an inspiration and perform drastic diet changes after consulting someone quallified or at your own risk.

 ## Logbook

 ### Supplements